knoxite/website/content/blog/01-we-are-knoxite/index.md

 date = "2020-04-10"

 summary = """
+But who is "we"?
+And what is **knoxite**?
+And what is this blog all about?

+Let me explain all this to you!
 """

 [sidebar]
   align = "right"

-[asset]
-  image = "image.png"
 +++

-# Hi - we are Team Knoxite!

-But who is "we"?
-And what is `knoxite`?
-And what is this blog all about?

-Let me explain all this to you!

 ## So, what is `knoxite`?